Decluttering Your Home Safely When You Have a Lung Condition

 Start with a small space.
 Decluttering or purging items that you don’t need can be done over time.
 There is no need to rush the process, but if you are anything like me you don’t want a wreck in your living space to deal with.
 Don’t begin by tackling large spaces.
 Start with small spaces like one section of a closet, a bookshelf, or a dresser drawer.
 Remember that decluttering and organization is a process.
 It will take some time and if you “bite off more than you can chew,” you will get overwhelmed and want to stop the entire process.
 When I started this process, I literally began with just my pajama drawer.
 You wouldn’t believe how many old pj’s I had crammed in that one drawer!
 I had pajamas that I wore in college in that drawer!
 (Did I mention that college for me was almost 2O years and 3 babies ago?!)
 I didn’t need 30-40 pajamas.
 I couldn’t wear 30-40 pajamas.
 Heck, I hated even opening that drawer.
 So, I thinned… and now… I probably still have way more pajamas than I truly need, but I can open that drawer without “stuffing it shut.”

 Pick a method or have a plan.
 I use the “Marie Kondo method.”
 Essentially, I take it all out, decide what I can’t live without, then I pick and choose from the rest by deciding what goes and what stays.
 There is much more to Marie’s method, but her process works the best for me.
 She wrote a book that I love called The Life-Changing Magic of Tidying Up.
 This book offers so many great ideas for tidying up different spaces.
 I really enjoyed it and use some of the advice (like Marie’s folding technique for my dresser) each day.
+My friends at Happy DIY Home have an awesome checklist if you want to get started right away.
 Use whatever strategy works for you!
 I, myself, tend to get overwhelmed just looking at a space and not knowing where to start without a plan.

 Declutter at a time of day that you have the most energy.
 There’s no doubt that thinning out and purging items that you have had for years can be exhausting.
 It is draining to your energy levels standing and moving things about.
 Tackle the task of decluttering when you have the energy to do so.
 Don’t start late in the day or if you are recovering from being ill.